 The Trust Bill aims to make trust law more accessible to New Zealanders.
 It clarifies existing Trust Principles and includes some new ones.
 Key changes include:

 - Mandatory duties for trustees including knowing the terms of the trust; acting in accordance with the terms of the trust; acting for the benefit of beneficiaries or to further the trust’s purpose; and exercising their powers for a proper purpose

 - Presumption that Trustees will be required to disclose information about the trust to beneficiaries

 - More flexible trustee powers, so trustees can manage and invest property appropriately

 - Provisions to support cost-effective establishment and administration of trusts

 - Options for removing and appointing trustees without going to court

-- The maximum duration of trusts will be 125 years, compared to the current 80 years
+- The maximum duration of trusts will be extended from 80 years to 125 years

 - Certain trust disputes may be referred to alternative dispute resolution such as arbitration or mediation